awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-sharing-logs-create-role.md

 The *trust policy* is automatically created when you use the console to create the role\.
 If you use the SDK to create the role, you must supply the trust policy as a parameter to the `CreateRole` API\.
 If you use the CLI to create the role, you must specify the trust policy in the `create-role` CLI command\.

 The *role access \(or permissions\) policy* that you must create as the owner of Account A defines what actions and resources the principal or trusted entity is allowed access to \(in this case, the CloudTrail log files\)\.
-For Scenario 1 that grants log file access to the account that generated the log files, as discussed in [Creating an Access Policy to Grant Access to Accounts You Own](cloudtrail-sharing-logs-your-accounts.md)\.
-For Scenario 2 that grants read access to all log files to a third party, as discussed in [Creating an Access Policy to Grant Access to a Third Party ](cloudtrail-sharing-logs-third-party.md)\.
+For Scenario 1 that grants log file access to the account that generated the log files, as discussed in [Creating an access policy to grant access to accounts you own](cloudtrail-sharing-logs-your-accounts.md)\.
+For Scenario 2 that grants read access to all log files to a third party, as discussed in [Creating an access policy to grant access to a third party](cloudtrail-sharing-logs-third-party.md)\.

 For further details about creating and working with IAM policies, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-## Creating a Role<a name="cloudtrail-sharing-logs-create-role-steps"></a>
+## Creating a role<a name="cloudtrail-sharing-logs-create-role-steps"></a>

-**To Create a Role by Using the Console**
+**To create a role by using the console**

 1. Sign into the AWS Management Console as an administrator of Account A\.